sflinter/hypergraph/README.md

 ##### Putting all together, the graph
 Finally, it is time to put together the various nodes.
 The decorator *@hg.aggregator()* is meant for this purpose.
-Again we define a function and we invoke the node functions as regular python functions.
+Again we define a function and we invoke the nodes functions as regular python functions.
 The magic that is happening here is that the invocations are intercepted by the framework and the returned values are not the actual values but rather expressions.
 This allows hypergraph to understand the structure of the statements and at the moment of the real execution, substitute the tweaks and invoke the functions along the active path.